Flan (creme caramel) a very popular dessert inherited from the Spaniards and common in all Latin America also deserved to be in our collection.

 The reason why I like it so much is, first and foremost, because it uses egg yolks, which results in a spectacularly creamy, rich, and decadent flan.
 I would never do it any other way.
 And if you're afraid about wasting the egg whites, you can use them for something else (like suspiritos, or add extra egg white to a revoltillo).

-- Making the flan mixture: Mix together egg yolks, sweetened condensed milk, vanilla, and evaporated milk, stir to combine.
+- Mix together egg yolks, sweetened condensed milk, vanilla, and evaporated milk, stir to combine.
 Sieve to get rid of undissolved egg parts.
 Pour carefully into the baking pan, trying not to disturb the caramel layer.